 Your foot and ankle help you balance, stand, and walk.
 These complex body parts are made up of many bones, ligaments, joints, muscles, and tendons that work together to keep you on your feet.

 When trouble strikes, it’s important to seek help from foot and ankle care experts with the knowledge and expertise to help get you back on your feet faster and with a better prognosis.
-At Town Center Orthopaedic Associates in Centreville and Reston, Virginia, our providers help improve many foot and ankle conditions.
+At Town Center Orthopaedics in Centreville and Reston, Virginia, our providers help improve many foot and ankle conditions.

 1. Ankle sprains